MODULE · Events

 FeatureExcel + WhatsApp groupsInkwelly Events

-Adding a new state-notified holidayUpdate Excel, mail to staff, post on parent group, update bus contractor sheet, mark register — four staff, three hours, one missed systemOne event row, tick 'notify parents now' — 90 seconds; every dependent module updates
+Adding a new state-notified holidayUpdate Excel, mail to staff, post on parent group, update bus contractor sheet, mark register — four staff, three hours, one missed systemOne event row, pick the date and type, save — under 90 seconds; the calendar, the timeline, the working-day count and the class-impact card all update

-Working-day count for UDISE+Manual count from a printed calendar; numbers differ across staffComputed from `attendanceImpact` field; one number for the whole school
+Working-day count for UDISE+Manual count from a printed calendar; numbers differ across staffComputed from the events list with overlap handling; one number for the whole school

 Who uses it, and how

 Four different people open the Events module on a normal week.
-Each gets a workflow tuned to their role and exactly the data they need.
+Each gets exactly the data they need.

 Principal

-Opens the calendar dashboard once a week.
-Sees session progress (working days completed, holidays consumed, vacation block ahead), the next 30-day timeline, and any conflict alerts.
+Opens the dashboard once a week.
+Sees the session-progress bar (days completed, days remaining, effective teaching days), the next three months of events, and any quality alerts.
 Adds the new circular's holiday with two clicks.
-Looks at how parent reach is trending.
+Looks at the growth-vs-last-session number to see if the school is doing more or less than last year.
 Closes the laptop.
 Total time: 6 minutes.

 Office staff